 Jiahai Yuan, PhD

-Dr Jiahai Yuan is here as an Erb visiting scholar until March of 2012.
+Dr Jiahai Yuan was here as an Erb visiting scholar until March of 2012.
 He received his Ph.
 D. degree on Management at 2006 from North China Electric Power University and holds position of associate professor with School of Economics and Management, North China Electric Power University since 2009.
 Dr Yuan’s research interests focus on interdisciplinary study on Economy-Energy-Environment issue in China, i.e., econometric modeling on the relationship between economy growth and energy consumption, integrated resource strategic modeling for energy and power planning, low carbon power transition in China.
 Dr Yuan is active on energy issue research.
-He is the reviewer of new book proposal for three Elsevier books and the reviewer of many international journals as Energy Economics, Energy Policy, Emerging Market and Finance, Applied Energy, Ecological Economics, etc. Dr Yuan has authored or co-authored more than 40 papers on international Journal, conference proceedings and Chinese Journal.
+He is the reviewer of book proposal for three Elsevier books and the reviewer of many international journals as Energy Economics, Energy Policy, Emerging Market and Finance, Applied Energy, Ecological Economics, etc. Dr Yuan has authored or co-authored more than 40 papers on international Journal, conference proceedings and Chinese Journal.

 Erb Visiting Scholar, 2010